Where PTX Prep Fits in the Audio Post Production Workflow

 PTX session reorganization is the same family of problem as AAF prep.
 It is non-creative work that gates all creative work.
 It is time-consuming, repetitive, and full of judgment calls that require someone skilled enough to make them correctly.

 What makes it particularly hard to surface is that it looks, from the outside, like it should be fast.
 The session is already in Pro Tools.
 You just need to tidy it up.
-But anyone who has actually done this in a real facility, on a real deadline, knows that tidy up is rarely the right description.
-It is a careful process of reconciling what arrived with what is actually needed.
+But anyone who has done this in a working facility on a deadline knows that tidy up is rarely the right description.
+It is a careful process of reconciling what arrived with what the facility needs.

 That gap is where a lot of time goes.
-And in the facilities where this work happens every day, closing it consistently would not just save hours.
-It would change the shape of the work.
+And in the facilities where this work happens every day, closing it consistently does not just save hours.
+It changes the shape of the work.

 Frequently Asked Questions